 I’ve been teaching Brazilian Jiu Jitsu for ten years now.
 I’ve seen some amazing changes in students that only can be described as total transformations.

 I’ve also seen students remain relatively unchanged for years.
-I wonder why.
+I’ve wondered why.

 Learning Brazilian jiu jitsu is an incredible and amazing challenge.
 But, as they say, it’s not rocket science.